WordPress or Shopify: which platform is better for building your ecommerce store?

 Yoast offers a free plan that will allow you to set 1 focus keyword or phrase, which means you have to choose exactly what you want to optimize for.
 For $89 a year, you can get Yoast SEO Premium, which allows you to add more keywords.
 This means that if you want to optimize for “mugs”, you can also target “cutlery”, which allows you to reach a larger audience.

-Yoast also offers a WooCommerce SEO plugin that has been designed specifically to work with WooCommerce, along with a variety of bundle packs that can help elevate your WordPress game.
+Yoast also offers a WooCommerce SEO plugin that has been designed specifically to work with WooCommerce, along with a variety of bundle packs that can help elevate your WooCommerce game.
 These plugins can get a little pricey, so be sure they are suited to current traffic.

-Spotify has a decent range of inbuilt SEO tools.
+Shopify has a decent range of inbuilt SEO tools.
 It covers all the essentials, such as meta titles, custom URLs, and canonical tags, which help to prevent duplicate content from appearing in search results.

 However, Shopify’s SEO capabilities are notoriously limited in comparison to available apps and plugins.
 Interestingly, Shopify doesn’t offer much in the way of keyword support, which can leave some entrepreneurs a little frustrated.